nostrumbiodiscovery/pele_platform/docs/build_docs/source/errors/index.rst

     1. Save the residue to a separate PDB file, ensure the CONECT lines are included and the Lewis structure is correct.

-    2. Run the following command to create the default rotamer and template files.
+    2. Run the following command inside the Python environment of the platform to create the default rotamer and template files.
 For more options, please refer to the `Open Force Field for PELE documentation <https://martimunicoy.github.io/peleffy/usage.html>`_.

     ..  code-block:: console